 Kirsten Gollatz is a Project Manager at the Alexander von Humboldt for Internet and Society in Berlin where she has worked on projects and events in the field of Policy and Governance since she joined the Institute in 2011.
-She is currently conducting research with a special focus on the conditions for exercising free speech on the Internet and the relevance of private transnational governance, as well as online participation.
+She is currently conducting research with a special focus on the conditions for exercising freedom of expression on the Internet and the relevance of private transnational governance, as well as online participation.

-Since 2014 Kirsten has been writing her thesis as an external doctoral student at the University of Zurich.
-In her thesis she investigates the emergence and development of private transnational governance regimes that apply to user-generated content on social media platforms.
+Since 2014 Kirsten has been writing her thesis as an external doctoral student with the University of Zurich.
+In her thesis she investigates the evolution of transnational governance regimes that private social media companies apply to user-generated content on their platforms.

 Involvement in past and ongoing research projects